w3f/Grants-Program/applications/ScoutCoinFabrik.md

  **2.a** | Development | Building a prototype that improves over the development of Milestone 1, detecting more classes of vulnerabilities and improving in precision on existing detectors.
  **2.b** | Development | Command line interface for the prototype.
  **2.c** | Development | VSCode integration for the prototype.
- **3** | Evaluation | Prototype validation against a selection of projects deployed on testnet or mainnet in order to evaluate detector precision and recall.
+ **3** | Evaluation | Prototype validation against a selection of projects deployed on testnet or mainnet in order to evaluate detector precision.
 Evaluation report and detector improvement.

 ## Future Plans